South Australia’s Oral Health Plan

 A healthy mouth is fundamental to overall health, wellbeing and quality of life.
 It enables people to eat, speak and socialise without pain, discomfort or embarrassment.
 Poor oral health can interfere with daily function, impacts on social interactions and work productivity and is associated with a number of health problems and conditions.

-The development of this Plan has incorporated two consultation phases which included the public as well as the dental, wider health and community sectors.
+The development of this Plan incorporated two consultation phases which included the public as well as the dental, wider health and community sectors.
 Thank you to everyone who provided feedback and in doing so shaped and influenced the Plan.

 Membership